s5uishida/open5gs_5gc_ueransim_sample_config/README.md

 ---
 <h2 id="overview">Overview of Open5GS 5GC Simulation Mobile Network</h2>

-I created a 5GC mobile network (Internet reachable) for simulation with the aim of creating an environment in which packets can be sent end-to-end with different DNs for each APN.
+I created a 5GC mobile network (Internet reachable) for simulation with the aim of creating an environment in which packets can be sent end-to-end with different DNs for each DNN.

 The following minimum configuration was set as a condition.
 - C-Plane have multiple U-Planes.